hyperledger/besu-docs/docs/public-networks/get-started/migrate-to-besu.md

 ---
-description: Migrate to Besu guide
+description: Migrate to Besu from a different Ethereum execution client.
 ---

 # Migrate to Besu